lh-25/u2_mongoose_express_plants/README.md

 ### Mongoose Database Connection
 Inside our `db` folder we are going to use Mongoose to establish a connection to our MongoDB `plantsDatabase`:

+If using the Atlas, use your connection string in the .connect() block!

 mongodb-mongoose-express-using-router/db/index.js
 ```js
 const mongoose = require('mongoose')